 All in all, it's important to not only offer problems but quick and easy solutions, most of which are fairly cheap to do on the company's side.
 Hopefully, you'll have a positive enough experience to not need to get to the point of contacting webmasters.

-Take your time, try some new online tools built for disabled users, and enjoy shopping online!
+Take your time, try some new online tools built for users with disabilities, and enjoy shopping online!